Shopify Structured Data: Why and How to Add It To Your Store

 By purchasing through the links on this page, you are giving us the opportunity to earn a commission.
 Your support is greatly appreciated!

 When Googling your desired products, sometimes you can see important information about the product even before visiting the page.
-Those ratings with stars, price, In Stock label, and other details are called rich snippets.
+Those ratings with stars, price, in-stock labels, and other details are called rich snippets.
 And you can get them for your Shopify store’s product pages too.

 Structured data uses schema markup for a vocabulary.
 Adding schema markup to your Shopify website can be a tough task, even more so if you don’t dabble with code all that often.

-In this guide, we’ll walk you through structured data basics, its types, how it can improve your Shopify store SEO performance and how to add it in a simple and manageable manner without previous coding experience.
+In this guide, we’ll walk you through structured data basics, its types, how it can improve your Shopify SEO performance, and how to add it in a simple and manageable manner without previous coding experience.

-Structured data (also known as schema markup) is a piece of code that helps search engines to better understand what your page is about.
-By adding schema markup, you can capture rich snippets in search engines results, like Google or Bing, and present your Shopify store’s product page with additional information.
+Shopify schema markup, also known as schema markup, are tags added to the codebase of a website that help search engines better understand what the web page is about.
+By adding schema markup, you can capture rich snippets in search engine results, like Google or Bing, and present your Shopify store’s product page with additional information.

 Rich snippets help a search result stand out in SERP and increase the visibility of your product (or other) page for potential customers.